Learn

 • When booking your visit, please inform us for any necessary special accommodations

-*The Museum isn’t just for 3rd grade social studies.
+*The Museum is not just for 3rd grade social studies.
 Many high school, college, and after school programs for history/economics, art, education, decorative arts, Spanish and photography classes have enjoyed visiting the Museum and making cross-discipline connections.

-Please contact Melissa Sullebarger at 813.258.7304 or email msullebarger@ut.edu to make your reservation with two weeks notice.
-Available January - November.
+Please contact Melissa Sullebarger at 813.258.7304 or email msullebarger@ut.edu to make your reservation with at least two weeks' notice.
+One month of advance notice is required for groups of over 50 attendees.

 Additional resources